Which Resource Management Activity Identifies

 Additionally, some organizations fail to update their resource inventory regularly, leading to outdated information.
 Resource availability can change due to turnover, new hires, or equipment upgrades, so continuous monitoring is essential.

 Finally, there is often a lack of cross-departmental communication during resource identification.
-A project manager might not be aware of available resources in another department, leading to unnecessary acquisitions.
+Worth adding: a project manager might not be aware of available resources in another department, leading to unnecessary acquisitions.
 Encouraging collaboration and information sharing can prevent this issue.

 FAQs